 But Bynes just resolved her case by pleading no contest to a charge of “wet reckless” – a similar but much less severe charge than DUI.
 Bynes will need to pay fines, complete a three month alcohol education course and serve probation for three years.

 Even before her DUI, Bynes had a fractious relationship with the Los Angeles police.
 A few weeks prior to her April 2012 stop in West Hollywood, police stopped the actress for chatting on her cell phone while driving.
 While an officer wrote up her ticket, Bynes hit the gas and fled the scene before the cop could give her the ticket.
 (Later on, she went to the police station and paid the ticket.)

 What lessons can we learn from Bynes’ torturous progression through the Los Angeles legal system?

 Perhaps the most salient lesson is this: prosecutors CAN ask for enhanced sentencing, if you refuse a breath test or blood test.
 Even though Bynes plead no contest and escaped serving serious jail time, this doesn’t always happen.
 Prosecutors can really go after you, if you refused your breath or blood test.
 For instance, your license suspension could be extended substantially, and you could face extra jail time.

-To manage your charges, get in touch with an experienced Los Angeles DUI defense attorney at the Kraut Law Group immediately for a confidential and free consultation.
+To manage your charges, get in touch with an experienced Los Angeles DUI defense attorney at the Kraut Criminal & DUI Lawyers immediately for a confidential and free consultation.
 Mr. Kraut is a Harvard Law School educated attorney who also served as a senior level district attorney.
 He has a deep knowledge of the prosecutorial mindset and playbook, and he can help defendants develop articulate, precise strategies.